 But many trinkets reside in imagination.
 These treasures are psychic symbols that contain meaning, of deeds done, love loved, suffering conquered.
 Trinkets, by definition, are things of little value.
 But I use this word consciously.
 Because their value is defined by the heart and the memories attached to them.

 A Chance To Choose Again

-The heart’s treasure chest shows us not only that we are lucky to love, but that moments of love and meaning are everywhere; in a snowman candle, mince pies, a song a friend recommended with subtle tears in their eyes, off the cuff jokes that made your ribs hurt, ambitious scribbles from a creative brainstorm with a soon-to-be lover, a photo hidden in the shared media of a WhatsApp conversation, a gentle and fleeting touch when you felt afraid and didn’t think you showed it.
+The heart’s treasure chest shows us not only that we are lucky to love, but moments of love and meaning are everywhere; in a snowman candle, mince pies, a song a friend recommended with subtle tears in their eyes, off the cuff jokes that made your ribs hurt, ambitious scribbles from a creative brainstorm with a soon-to-be lover, a photo hidden in the shared media of a WhatsApp conversation, a gentle and fleeting touch when you felt afraid and didn’t think you showed it.